University Policy

 Qualifying Conditions for Voluntary Shared Leave

-Eligibility for Voluntary Shared Leave is based on the existence of a qualifying prolonged medical condition for the employee or an immediate family member, as defined below.
+Eligibility for Voluntary Shared Leave is based on the existence of a qualifying prolonged medical condition affecting the employee or an immediate family member, as defined below.
 All other provisions in this policy describe how VSL may be applied once that condition is met.

 Definition of Prolonged Medical Condition